Balaenella

-Balaenella is an extinct genus of balaenid from the early Pliocene of the vicinity of Antwerp, Belgium.
-Its type species is Balaena brachyrhynchus.
+Balaenella is an extinct genus of balaenid whale known from the early Pliocene of what is now Antwerp, Belgium.
+The type species is Balaena brachyrhynus.

 Classification

-A cladistic analysis of Balaenidae places Balaenella as the sister taxon of the bowhead whale in a clade separate from right whales.
+A cladistic analysis of Balaenidae places Balaenella as the sister taxon of the modern bowhead whale in a clade separate from right whales.

+Palaeobiology

+A partial skull attributed to B. brachyrhynus from the Kattendijk Formation shows evidence of bite marks made by a bluntnose sixgill shark.
+It is hypothesized that these bite marks may have occurred on an upside-down, floating carcass, which could indicate a scavenging event.